-The history of the commercial property at 120 N. Wilmor Road goes all the way back to 1965, when Gerald DeBolt constructed a bicycle shop for then-Mayor John Blumenshine at 117 Peoria Street.
+The history of the commercial property at 120 N. Wilmor Road goes back to 1965 when Gerald DeBolt constructed a bicycle shop for then-Mayor John Blumenshine at 117 Peoria Street.
 During construction, DeBolt remarked that the quaint structure would make a great donut shop.

-Fast forward to 1970.
-The building at 117 Peoria had become available, so DeBolt decided to test his theory and opened up the family-run Wagon Wheel Donut Shop at the location on May 27, 1970.
+Fast-forward to 1970.
+The building at 117 Peoria had become available, so DeBolt decided to test his theory and opened the family-run Wagon Wheel Donut Shop there on May 27, 1970.

-Gerald & Doris DeBolt had no experience in the donut trade, but they were quick learners and the business was successful to the point where parking and traffic was becoming a real issue in the high-use area.
+Gerald and Doris DeBolt had no experience in the donut trade, but they were quick learners, and the business was successful to the point that parking and traffic became a real issue in the high-use area.

 Just a year or two after opening the Wagon Wheel, the family eyed expansion.
-Gerald began planning the construction of a larger restaurant, and eventually purchased the farmland at 120 Wilmor Road for this new venture.
-Built by Gerald and Doris and the entire family, the building was constructed mostly of brick and ceramic tile.
-The new, larger Wagon Wheel Restaurant opened for business in January, 1974.
+Gerald began planning the construction of a larger restaurant and eventually purchased the farmland at 120 Wilmor Road for this new venture.
+Built by Gerald, Doris, and the entire family, the building was mostly brick and ceramic tile.
+The new, larger Wagon Wheel Restaurant opened for business in January 1974.

-With a greatly expanded menu and bakery, the Wagon Wheel carried on until around 1978 when it was closed.
+With a greatly expanded menu and bakery, the Wagon Wheel continued until around 1978, when it closed.

 In the spring of 1979, Charlie Fuller opened Charlie's Vittles & Spirits for a short-lived two-year venture.
 Fuller would take another stab at the bar/restaurant market in 1988 when he opened C.C.
 Fuller's at 1841 Washington Road.

 Girardi's Restaurant opened at 120 Wilmor in 1980.
-Operated by long time Central Illinoisan Jerry Girardi.
-The menu added some Italian dishes to Charlie's offerings and managed a respectable four-year tenure before closing their doors in 1984.
+It was operated by long-time Central Illinoisan Jerry Girardi.
+The menu added some Italian dishes to Charlie's offerings.
+The restaurant managed a respectable four-year tenure before closing its doors in 1984.

 After the closing of Girardi's came a slew of short-lived attempts at the location: